-Note: It is very important not to do anything to disturb the eschar during this time that might cause it to fall away prematurely as this would require starting the whole process over again.
+Note: It is very important not to do anything to disturb the eschar during this time as that might cause it to fall away prematurely and then it would require starting the whole process over again.
 A bandage can help protect the wound from being disturbed.
 He recommends Nexcare Waterproof Clear Bandages because they are waterproof and worked very well at protecting the eschar.

 Photo 4, was taken on 10/13/17 right after the eschar fell away on its own and revealed a clean looking pink wound with no white matter left behind.

-Note: White matter would mean that there was still cancerous material in the area and this would require a second application of the salve.
+Note: White matter visible after eschar removal would mean that there is still cancerous material in the area and this would require a second application of the salve.
 You can view an example of this white matter with this link.
-If a second application is needed, it is best to let the skin heal up a bit first as it is very painful to apply black salve to an open wound, and doing so would only cause unnecessary trauma to the area.
+If a second application is needed it is best to let the skin heal up first as it is very painful to apply black salve to an open wound, and doing so would only cause unnecessary trauma to the area.

 Following the removal of the eschar, the wound was sprayed with Sovereign Silver (colloidal silver) and a clean bandage was applied to protect the wound.
 He has also been using diluted essential oils to help with the healing process.
 You can read more about essential oils with this link

 Overall this was a very successful solution for this situation.
 Although he said that his pain was manageable and he was able to function normally with work and performing his daily activities, here is a list of some natural pain remedies that can be helpful to have on hand if you plan to use black salve.